 Lake Manyara National Park

 A family of baboons greeted us shortly after entering the park.
 Baboons typically live in groups of 15-20 and are very social creatures.
 Ben stopped the jeep so we could view them playing and preening right alongside the road.
 The babies are especially cute, and you will always see some babies among baboon packs.

 The picnic spot in Lake Manyara is very picturesque.
 Safari lunches typically always involve a sizable boxed lunch.
 If you’re vegetarian or have some other dietary restriction, let the safari company know.
 And once you arrive at a lodge, you can choose from different options to have included in your boxed lunch for that day.

 Seeing our first giraffes in the wild was among the highlights of Lake Manyara National Park.
 We also came across a dying hippo, with a bird eating from a sizable gash in his belly.
 Ben told us the hippo was probably mortally wounded in battle.
 Like many animal packs, only the alpha male hippo can breed, and occasionally other hippos will challenge his status.
 Watching the hippo slowly open and close his eyes, in his final moments, was a good reminder of how precious life is.

 The first night of our safari holiday we stayed at the beautiful and relaxing Ngorongoro Farmhouse.
 At check-in, staff welcome visitors with fresh juice and cookies.
 The lodge has a swimming pool, a gorgeous garden and very comfortable and sizable rooms.
 It is also a coffee plantation that offers coffee tours.

 The porter who took our bags to our room invited us to see him and his wife and a couple of other people from their nearby village perform traditional music.
 Bell and I were both invited up to dance and sing along too.

 The dining room at Ngorongoro Farmhouse is elegant.
-Meals are served atop white table clothes, making it an ideal stay for an adventurous honeymoon, anniversary trip or other special occasion.
+Meals are served atop white table clothes, making it an ideal stay for an adventurous honeymoon, anniversary trip or another special occasion.